Liz Barbour's Creative Feast

 1. Preheat oven to 450 degrees.

-2. Combine salt, black pepper, sesame oil, vinegar, scallion, cilantro, ginger, soy sauce and garlic in the bowl of a food processer.
+2. Combine salt, black pepper, sesame oil, soy sauce, vinegar, scallion, cilantro, ginger, and garlic in the bowl of a food processor.
 Process until blended.

-3. Combine the ground beef with the seasoning.
-Add the egg and breadcrumbs and mix well.
+3. In a medium bowl, combine the ground beef with the seasoning, egg, and breadcrumbs and mix well.

-4. Form the meat mixture into 1 1/2-inch balls and arrange on baking sheet.
+4. Form the meat mixture into 1 1/2-inch balls and arrange on a baking sheet.
 Place in a lightly oiled baking pan and put into the oven.
-Cook 15 minutes.
+Cook for 15 minutes.
+Serve hot.

 0 Comments